Mark-MDO47/ArduinoClass/99_Resources/README.md

 An ESP32 module has MUCH more RAM and program storage than the original Arduinos, is much faster, and comes complete with easy-to-use on-board WIFI and Bluetooth.
 It has dual-CPUs for expert users.

 On the other hand, ESP32 modules work with 3.5V I/O instead of 5V so you need to be prepared to handle that.
-For instance I use the SN74HCT125N quadruple bus buffer and voltage translator to convert from 3.5 Volt outputs to 5 Volt outputs.
+For instance I use the **[SN74HCT125N 3-state Buffer](#sn74hct125n-3\-state-buffer "SN74HCT125N 3-state Buffer")** quadruple bus buffer and voltage translator to convert from 3.5 Volt outputs to 5 Volt outputs.

 The ESP32 is also physically wider than the Arduino Nano and doesn't fit well on a standard solderless breadboard.
 I use two small breadboards to mount an ESP32 as shown below.